Ze-Austin/altschool-python/README.md

 10. Push the changes to *your branch*:
     `git push origin branchname`
 11. This is when you'll usually create a pull request on GitHub, but please don't.
 There's no point in merging everyone's personal notes
-12. Get my weekly updates by pulling from the upstream:
+12. Update your workflow with my weekly updates by following these steps in order:
+    - Move into main:
+        `git checkout main`
+    - Update main with changes from my GitHub repo (upstream):
         `git pull upstream main`
-13. Every time you want to work on this repo, ensure that you've checked out into your branch to freely make/edit your notes without affecting others:
+    - Push my changes to your forked GitHub repo (origin), for online storage:
+        `git push origin main`
+    - Move into your named branch:
         `git checkout branchname`
+    - Update your named branch with changes from main:
+        `git merge main`
+    - Make any changes you want to, then return to Steps 9 & 10.

+**Note:** Every time you want to work on this repo, ensure that you've checked out into your branch to freely make/edit your notes without affecting others:
+    `git checkout branchname`

-**Timeline:** I usually update my branch (main) with notes and files from the week's LMS content by Wednesday evening.
-Caleb's folder (and any other Flask tutor's) will be updated when they drop files on Slack.
+**Timeline:** I usually update this repo some hours after the latest class, and then announce on Slack.
+Caleb's (and any other Python tutor's) folder will be updated when we get the files on Slack.

 **Bonus:** There's a Git Cheat Sheet file in here.
 It helps with reminders and explanations of Git commands in the Terminal.
 Further explanation can be found online.